 Tree Canopy Goal

-If we preserve the canopy we currently have, D.C. needs to add 2,041 acres of canopy to reach the 40 percent Tree Canopy Goal.
-Assuming an annual mortality rate of 6 percent and using the rate of 100 trees equals 1 acre, 216,300 total new trees or 8,600 trees a year, will need to planted over the next two decades.
+Based on the current size of D.C.’s canopy, the city needs to add 2,031 acres of canopy to reach the 40 percent goal.
+Assuming an annual mortality rate of 6 percent and using the rate of 100 trees per 1 acre, 216,300 total new trees must be planted over the next two decades.
+That amounts to 8,600 trees per year.”

 Tracking Our Collective Progress